lumpia2/F1Tenth_2021-2022/README.md

 If you develop code that you think might be useful in the fututre, either to use or to reference, upload it to the appropriate **RGBD-Camera** directory on the GitHub.

+## 10/31 - 11/6

+We introduced SLAM - simultaneous localization and mapping.
+We can utilize an Extended Kalman Filter (EKF) to both localize (estimate our position) and create a map of our environment.

+Like last week, we broke into three groups located in the [SLAM Teams Trello Card](https://trello.com/b/ofsd7s9F/weekly-sprint) If you missed the meeting or don't have a group, feel free to hop on whichever team you'd like.
+The shop should be open, so stop by during the week to mess around and see what you can produce.

+Anything that might be helpful to others should be shared via GitHub or other medium.
+As always, have fun with it!